Go Back Up

 What is the difference between an insurance agent and a broker?

-Insurance agents and insurance brokers often get confused for one another.
+Insurance agents and insurance brokers often get confused with one another.
 They have similarities, such as they both need a license to operate.
-While both work in the same industry and are insurance professionals, agents and brokers differ.
+While both work in the same industry, agents and brokers differ.

-An insurance agent is employed by an insurance company to sell their products to consumers for a commission.
-An agent helps consumers select the right insurance to buy, but ultimately they represent the insurance company in the transaction.
+An insurance company employs an insurance agent to sell their products to consumers for a commission.
+A successful agent helps consumers select the right insurance to buy, but ultimately, they represent the insurance company in the transaction.

 The following are the two types of insurance agents:

-• A captive insurance agent represents a single insurance company
+• A captive agent represents a single insurance company

 • An independent insurance agent typically represents more than one insurer